FOURTH OF JULY | List of events

 Warren

-10 a.m.: 4th of July Parade, Warren Village Main Street and Brooks Road.
+10 a.m.: 4th of July Parade, Warren Village Main St. and Brooks Road.

 8 p.m.: W.D.
 Packard Band outdoor concert and fireworks, Packard Music Hall, 1703 Mahoning Ave.